-During the regular season, Rice caught 82 passes for 1,483 yards — an average of 18 yards per catch — with 17 touchdowns.
-He was quarterback Joe Montana’s go-to guy.
-Most everyone knew about Rice before he played in Super Bowl 23, yet it was that performance which took it to another level.
+During the regular season, Rice caught 82 passes for 1,483 yards -- an average of 18 yards per catch -- finding the endzone with ease for 17 touchdowns.
+He was quarterback Joe Montana's go-to guy.
+Most everyone knew about Rice before he played in Super Bowl XXIII, yet it was that performance that took it to another level.

 Jerry Rice Super Bowl XIII Highlights